xrdocs/cloud-scale-networking/_tutorials/Understanding-ncs5500-jericho-plus-systems.md

 </pre>
 </div>

-Like the other non-eTCAM systems, we can use two different configuration: the host-optimized mode (default) and the internet-optimized mode.
+Like the other non-eTCAM systems, we can use two different configurations: the host-optimized mode (default) and the internet-optimized mode.

 ![24H-host-internet.jpg]({{site.baseurl}}/images/24H-host-internet.jpg)